-Following the recent successful installation of Agility at NIS, we are proud to have been featured in issue 26 of the NAMRC publication.
+Following the recent successful installation of the Agility System at NIS, we are proud to have been featured in issue 26 of the NAMRC publication.

 Integrated engineering specialist NIS Ltd is transforming its business with support from the Civil Nuclear Sharing in Growth programme.